xellafe/ngx-deploy-git-repo/README.md

 - **optional**
 - Default: `undefined`
 - Example:
-  - `xxxxxx-xxxxxxxxxxxxxxxxxxxx`
+  - `<your-personal-access-token>`

-If you have set up 2FA on your account, you need to use a Personal Access Token to perform operations on the repository.
+If you have set up 2FA on your account, you need to use a Personal Access Token to perform operations on the repository, or you could use it anyway.
 See https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html for an example.
-The only needed scopes are read & write repository.
+The only needed scopes are those to read & write repository.

 #### --name & --email <a name="name"></a>